 The high magnification makes it difficult to hold the binoculars steadily after a while.
 A tripod is helpful.

 Verdict of Bushnell PowerView Binoculars

 This is a popular model from the company and a real bargain.
 Bushnell is a sound, trusted brand and users will get to see the reason why plenty of customers rely on and trust their products.

 The build quality is fine as Bushnell is known for.
 When it was new it smelled of rubber for quite a while.
 The image quality that the PowerView provides, is acceptable for standard glass and BK7 prisms.

-Viewing with the Bushnell Powerview presents clear and bright images as one can expect from binoculars with such large objective lenses.
-Even if the lenses are only multi-coated, the transmission is sufficiently good even in a dark forest.
+Observing with the Bushnell Powerview shows clear and bright images, as one can expect from binoculars with such large lenses.

 Bushnell’s lifetime warranty and good customer service are there for you should you have any warranty claims in case of manufacturing or material-related defects.

 The Bushnell Powerview 10×50 wide-angle binocular is a real bargain, one could complain about the lack of waterproof/fog-proof elements, but shouldn’t considering the price.
 Recommended for the hobby or leisure binoculars user.

 There are 3 models available in this model line, they all share the same large aperture but vary in magnification.